jacksmedia/our-site/src/pages/index.md

         firing up your imagination!
 We'll guide you through all the major steps from setting things up to shipping things out.
     - image: /img/meeting-space.png
       text: Consult with us if you'd like customized solutions!
+Our team has some packages ready for you to explore ...
   heading: What We're Offering
   description: Jacks Media builds apps that evade app stores, using open source tech.
 main: